barros/algorithms/linked-list-palindrome/README.md

 # LinkedListPalindrome.java
 An algorithm that determines whether a given linked list is a palindrome (a word, phrase, or sequence that reads the same backward as forward) or not.
-Time complexity of the method of O(n).
+Time complexity of the method is O(n).

 A stack is used to record the first half of the word/phrase in reversed order to then compare the value that is popped off the stack with the second half of the word/phrase.